USWNT frustrated but victorious as resolute Portugal provides pre-Olympic test

 Ertz suffered a right knee MCL sprain last month in NWSL play, and her status for the Olympics is up in the air.
 As the USWNT’s do-everything No.6, Ertz shields the back line, wins balls with her tenacious work rate and kick-starts attacks.
 There’s not another player in the pool who can do what she does.

 On Thursday, Andonovski gave a glimpse of what an Ertz-free USWNT setup could look like - and the experiment didn't go terribly.
-Lindsey Horan, who normally plays as a box-to-box midfielder, dropped back into the holding role, where she performed an admirable Ertz impersonation.
+Lindsey Horan, who normally plays as a box-to-box midfielder, dropped back into the holding position, where she performed an admirable Ertz impersonation in a role she's played for the U.S in the past.

 Horan’s comfort on the ball is unmatched, but she also showed some of the ball-winning grit that Ertz so frequently contributes.
-Though Horan is an able deputy playing out of position, it will be interesting to see if Andonovski opts for a more natural No.6 like Andi Sullivan in the team’s next two games.
+It will be interesting to see if Andonovski opts for a more natural No.6 like Andi Sullivan in the team’s next two games against Jamaica and Nigeria, or gives another player who normally plays somewhere else, like Emily Sonnett or Tierna Davidson, a shot at the position.

 USWNT struggles to break down Portugal